NativeScript/docs-v7/ui/theme.md

 The NativeScript project provides a core theme that you can add to any of your projects.
 The theme includes two color schemes, light and dark, as well as a series of convenience class names to help you build elegant user interfaces quickly.

-The core theme is in beta.
-If you discover any issues please report them at <https://github.com/nativescript/theme/issues>.

 * [Installation](#installation)
 * [Color Schemes](#color-schemes)
 * [Class Names](#class-names)